-The X Mirror option of the Mesh Options panel allows you to edit symmetrical vertices on the other side of the mesh in a single action.
-When you transform an element (vertex, edge or face), if there is its exact X-mirrored counterpart (in local space), it will be transformed accordingly, through a symmetry along the local X axis.
+The Mirror option of the Mesh Options panel allows you to transform vertices symmetrically according to the chosen axis.
+When you transform an element (vertex, edge or face), if there is its exact axis-mirrored counterpart (in local space), it will be transformed accordingly, through a symmetry along the chosen axis.

-For Topology Mirror to work the X Mirror option must be enabled.
+For Topology Mirror to work, at least one of the three Mirror Axis must be enabled.

-When using the X Mirror option to work on mirrored Mesh Geometry, the vertices that are mirrored must be perfectly placed.
-If they are not exactly positioned in their mirror locations then X Mirror will not treat those vertices as mirrored.
+When using any of the three Mirror Axis options to work on a mirrored Mesh Geometry, the vertices that are mirrored must be perfectly placed.
+If they are not exactly positioned in their mirror locations then the Mirror Axis will not treat those vertices as mirrored.

 Topology Mirror tries to address this problem by determining which vertices are mirrored vertices not only by using their positions but also by looking at how those vertices are related to others in the Mesh Geometry.
 It looks at the overall topology to determine if particular vertices will be treated as mirrored.
-The effect of this is that mirrored vertices can be non-symmetrical and yet still be treated as mirrored when X Mirror and Topology Mirror are both active.
+The effect of this is that mirrored vertices can be non-symmetrical and yet still be treated as mirrored.

 The Topology Mirror functionality will work more reliably on mesh geometry which is more detailed.
 If you use very simple geometry, for example a Cube or UV Sphere, the Topology Mirror option will often not work.